Prag8855/aab/content/guides/visit-berlin.md

 ### How to use public transit in Berlin

 Berlin has very good public transit.
 It's the best way to get around, even when you have a car.
 Just make sure you [buy the right ticket](/guides/public-transit#tariff-zones) and [validate it](/guides/public-transit#step-2-validate-your-ticket).
-If you are caught with the wrong ticket, you will get a [{{BVG_FINE}}€ fine](/guides/paying-a-bvg-fine).
+If you are caught with the wrong ticket, you will get a [{{BVG_FINE|cur}}€ fine](/guides/paying-a-bvg-fine).

 You can buy a 24 hour, 7 day or 1 month ticket.
 It's cheaper than buying a ticket every time.
 There's also the [WelcomeCard](https://www.berlin-welcomecard.de/en), a ticket that gives you rebates on museums and attractions.